Orange and Chocolate Madeleines. These soft and delicate butter cookies are absolutely delicious. Oh and guess what? They’re totally whole wheat.

 Use a pastry brush, and spread some of the melted butter left in the bowl in the molds.
 Then, sprinkle a bit of flour over the tray.

 Spoon a scant tablespoon of batter into each mold.
 To get the batter spread out, I use an ancient French technique called "Le Finger.," i.e., just push it down with your pointer finger.

 Bake for 10 minutes.
 Let sit in the molds for one minute, and then remove and let cool on a baking rack.

 Melt chocolate chips and coconut oil in the microwave.
 Stir. every 30 seconds until fully combined.

 Dip one side in the chocolate, and lay on a tray lined with parchment.
-I like to put them in the freezer to allow the chocolate to set.
+Put the tray in the freezer for 10 minutes to allow the chocolate to set.

 Store in an air-tight container at room temperature if your kitchen is cool.
 If your kitchen is on the warmer side, please store in the fridge.

 Based off of this allrecipes submission.

 If you want to use regular all-purpose flour, you won't need the vital wheat gluten.